-After days of cautious negotiations, we have come to terms on a temporary, emergency agreement with the State for telecommuting during this time of crisis.
-This program was an attempt to strike a balance between ensuring New York State can continue to function, while providing appropriate precautions for PEF members to prevent the spread of COVID-19.
+After days of continuous negotiations, we have just come to terms on extending the emergency agreement with the State for telecommuting during this time of crisis.
+As I have stated before, this program was an attempt to strike a balance between ensuring New York State can continue to function, while providing appropriate precautions for PEF members to prevent the spreaStd of COVID-19.
 Although this is an emergency situation, we must proceed with a guarded mind to protect the integrity of the PEF contract and make sure our membership is shielded from interpretive managers.

-This agreement means a large scale use of telecommuting that is new to both PEF and the State, but we believe we have built in the precautions necessary to protect our members.
-As with anything new, there will be mishaps and hiccups along the way.
-We are prepared to bring those concerns to the proper level of management and have them addressed.
+This agreement means a large scale continued use of telecommuting for both PEF and the State, but we believe we have built in the precautions necessary to protect our members.

-That said, there are some important things to know and remember about this agreement.
+That said, there are some important things to remember about this agreement.

 First and foremost, this is an emergency, temporary agreement until January 1, 2021.
 The program can be extended upon agreement by both the State and PEF.
 This is an alternate work arrangement that allows some of our membership to conduct all or some of their work at home.
 State operations must continue but telecommuting will be approved to the greatest extent possible.
 This will relieve some of the stressful situations of those that must use mass transit, enter areas of population density and/or deal with the issues of closing schools or daycare.
 It will also allow for social distancing.